trambarhq/relaks-media-capture-example/README.md

 ## Taking Photo

-Letting a user taking a picture of himself is probably a more common feature in web applications than video capturing.
-We can accomplish that by stripping down `VideoDialogBox`. `PhotoDialogBox` ([photo-dialog-box.jsx](https://github.com/chung-leong/relaks-media-capture-example/blob/master/src/photo-dialog-box.jsx)) is the result.
+Letting a user take a picture of himself is probably a more common feature in web applications than video capturing.
+We can easily accomplish that by stripping down `VideoDialogBox`. `PhotoDialogBox` ([photo-dialog-box.jsx](https://github.com/chung-leong/relaks-media-capture-example/blob/master/src/photo-dialog-box.jsx)) is the result.

 ## Final Thoughts